jansemmelink/goweb1/DEVELOPMENT.md

     - item has caption
     - list supports operations at the bottom
     - list.item selection opens the item
+    - tabular display is working needed

 # Busy With #
-- Features
+- module to get/edit/save with user struct types from get/set func

+# Bugs #
+- When from menu click on something that fail, then something that works, click browser back to menu, then all clicks on menu go to last thing that worked... something wierd...

+- session data keeps growing, e.g. when list is displayed again and again, more uuid added... need way to scope and cleanup page specific data including links and Item<uuid> must also be temporary

+# Todo #
 - list displays (not menu)
     - change list order
     - filter on part of item values/caption
     - limit display needed for long lists, show total matches
-        - tabular display also needed

-- When from menu click on something that fail, then something that works, click browser back to menu, then all clicks on menu go to last thing that worked... something wierd...

-- session data keeps growing, e.g. when list is displayed again and again, more uuid added... need way to scope and cleanup page specific data including links and Item<uuid> must also be temporary

-# Todo #
 - profile page must show back if nothing changes, else show save/cancel
     - make this also a generic item to edit a struct or map with some constraints built into the struct type, returned from the load func and also need a save func.